Welcome to today's edition of the Rush 24-7 podcast.

 Hey, good morning.

-And as a practicing science with a PhD in chemistry and twenty years' experience, I wanted to talk that yeah, it is an issue.
+And as a practice in science with a PhD in chemistry and 20 years' experience, I wouldn't talk about it.

 Oh, there's no question.

-I'm not talking about the the liquids.
+I'm not talking about the liquids.

 I'm talking about who brings them on.

-I once again am not one of those people who believes that every grandma is a potential terrorist.
+I, once again, am not one of those people who believes that every grandma is a potential terrorist.

-Every 15 month old is a potential terrorist.
+Every 16-month-old is a potential terrorist.

-Yes, I agree with that.
+Yes, I agree with it.

-I'm a hundred percent with you.
+I'm 100% with you.

 There's no question that those things can be made into bombs from cosmetics and all kinds of other things.

-And and it has has been done.
+And it has been done.

-In fact, this is a favorite Al-Qaeda approach to blow up airplanes and terrorize the West and return us to the seventh century.
+In fact, this is a favorite al-Qaeda approach to blow up airplanes and terrorize the West and return us to the seventh century.